 - Aircraft-grade aluminum alloy – Built for a lifetime of durability stability

 - RGB Illumination unmatched customization with 16.8 million colors per key

 - Premium Magnetic Wrist Rest provides full palm support and comfortable, ergonomic feel

 Aircraft Grade Aluminum Alloy Frame

 Dynamic Per Key RGB Illumination

-The gaming mechanical keyboard market is saturated, like everything else with gaming branding slapped in its name or in the marketing.
+The gaming mechanical keyboard market is saturated, like everything else with gaming branding slapped in its name or the marketing.
 Does the Apex 7 mechanical keyboard find a way to stand out?
 I honestly think that is mostly subjective.
 It ticks a lot of boxes and has a clean modern look, feel, and has high quality components with a trusted name brand.
-I personally love the overall look and feel of this keyboard and would have no issue recommending it to a friend or family member who was in the market for a mechanical keyboard or even just a good solid keyboard in general.
+I love the overall look and feel of this keyboard and would have no issue recommending it to a friend or family member who was in the market for a mechanical keyboard or even just a good solid keyboard in general.